Last updated on March 25th, 2023

 Cons of block paving

 - Labour-intensive and therefore expensive to install

-- Final finish and quality depend on the individuals installing the paving
+- The final finish and quality depend on the individuals installing the paving

-- Quality of some cheaper materials can be poor meaning the colour will fade over time
+- The quality of some cheaper materials can be poor meaning the colour will fade over time

 Pros of tarmac driveways

 - Relatively cheap to lay